 Good quality pearls should be re-strung once a year if worn regularly.

-Silk thread is preferred over synthetic because synthetic stretches over time.
+Silk thread is preferred over synthetic thread because synthetic thread stretches over time.

 French wire between the last pearl on the strand and the clasp will protect the pearl and is preferable.

-Dirt and oil tend to travel down the drill hole more readily on synthetic cord.
+Dirt and oil tend to travel down the drill hole more readily if the pearls have been strung on a synthetic cord.

 Knotting between each pearl serves two important functions - it keeps the pearls from rubbing against each other, and prevents them from flying all over the place should the strand break.